International Organization for Standardization - ISO/IEC 27001:2022

 A review of all the documentation and artifacts from clauses 4-10 of ISO 27001:2022.
 At the end of stage 1 assessment, your auditing firm will write up the nonconformities they identified and issue a stage 1 report.

-Once you have a stage 1 report in hand, your organization should review the results and put in place a corrective action plan (CAP) to address the nonconformities your auditor has identified and implement the corrective actions and gather evidence of correction and remediation.
+Once you have a stage 1 report in hand, your organization should review the results and implement a corrective action plan (CAP) to address the nonconformities your auditor has identified, implement the corrective actions, and gather evidence of correction and remediation.
 The external auditor has no responsibility in this step.

 The external auditing firm will perform the stage 2 audit.
-This includes review of any findings from stage 1 along with the applicable control activities implemented by the organization.
-At the end of stage 2, the auditor will write-up any nonconformities and a stage 2 report.
+This includes a review of any findings from stage 1, along with the applicable control activities implemented by the organization.
+At the end of stage 2, the auditor will write up any nonconformities and a stage 2 report.

 An ISO 27001:2022 certificate will only be issued if all major and minor nonconformities have been corrected and remediation activities were performed for all major nonconformities.
 You will need to provide acceptable corrective action plans (CAPs) for each nonconformity.